Ashish Bhadra: International career

 In 1978 and 1980, Ashish represented the Bangladesh U19 team at the Asian Youth Championships.
-During the 1978 AFC Youth Championship held in Dhaka, Ahsish scored against Singapore U19 in a 2–2 draw.
+During the 1978 AFC Youth Championship held in Dhaka, Ashish scored against Singapore U19 in a 2–2 draw.
 During the qualifiers for the 1980 AFC Youth Championship, Ashish scored in a 5–1 drubbing of Nepal U19, as Bangladesh qualified for the main tournament, in Bangkok, Thailand.
-In early 1981, Ashish represented the Bangladesh (Red) team in the first President's Gold Cup in the Dhaka.
-The red team managed by Bangladesh U19 Gafur Baloch, was mostly made up of players who took part in the Asian Youth Championships the previous year.
-The team reached the finals after beating a North Korean club in the tie-breaker as the match ended 1–1 in regulation time.
-Ashish had scored the equaliser for the Red team.
+In March 1981, Ashish represented the Bangladesh (Red) team in the first President's Gold Cup in the Dhaka.
+The red team managed by Bangladesh U19 coach Gafur Baloch, mainly consisted of players that took part in the Asian Youth Championships a month prior.
+The team reached the finals after beating a North Korean club in the tiebreaker as the match ended 1–1 in regulation time.
+Ashish had scored the equalizer for the Red team.
 Eventually his side lost 2–0 in the final to the South Korean University team.

-After performing well in the Youth Championship in 1978, Ahsish along with many other players from the Bangladesh U19 team were given a chance to play for the senior team at the 1978 Asian Games, by German coach Werner Bickelhaupt.
-In 1980, Bangladesh coach at the time, Abdur Rahim, also included Ahsish in the squad for the 1980 AFC Asian Cup.
-His first goal for the senior team came during a 2–1 win over Malaysia, at the 1982 Asian Games.
+After performing well in the Youth Championship in 1978, Ashish along with many other players from the Bangladesh U19 team were given a chance to play for the senior team at the 1978 Asian Games, by German coach Werner Bickelhaupt.
+In 1980, Bangladesh coach at the time, Abdur Rahim, also included Ashish in the squad for the 1980 AFC Asian Cup.
+He notably scored first during a 2–1 win over Malaysia in the 1982 Asian Games.
 This was Bangladesh's first victory at the Asian Games, with Badal Roy scoring the all-important goal.
 Ashish remained an integral part of the national team throughout the 80s alongside his midfield partner for club and country, Khurshid Alam Babul.
 In the summer of 1985, he was elected as the national team captain for the 1986 FIFA World Cup qualifiers, and scored the opening goal at the Salt Lake Stadium, Kolkata, against India during their last qualifying match.
 Nonetheless, the Indians, eventually won 2–1.